 However, fleas can be difficult to detect on your super hygiene-conscious feline.
 Being the mysterious creatures that they are, cats often do a great job at keeping their case of fleas a secret.
 That’s why it’s extra important to know what to look out for and to take preventative measures to keep a flea infestation from occurring in the first place.

-In this guide, we’ll walk you through everything you need to know about fleas on cats from recognizing the signs to best practices for early prevention.
+This guide will walk you through everything you need to know about fleas on cats, from recognizing the signs to best practices for early prevention.

 What Are Fleas on Cats?